1101712/an-online-quiz/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome was used to add icons for improved user interface design and UX.

+### Future Enhancements

+As part of my ongoing commitment to improving the user experience and the educational value of this application, I plan to implement additional features as time permits.
+One such feature is the inclusion of logic explanations for the correct answers.

+Explanation of Correct Answers (Planned)

+- In the future, I aim to add explanations for the logic behind the correct answers to each question.
+This feature is intended to serve as a learning resource for users who want to understand how the correct answer was derived.
+The explanations will be displayed in a section beneath the main answers, providing users with immediate feedback and an opportunity to learn as they progress through the quiz.

 ## Acknowledgements